isabelc/WooCommerce-Show-Attributes/readme.txt

 * New Order email that goes to the administrator
 * Admin Order Details page on the back end, under Order Items

 Includes a .pot localization file to make this plugin WPML-ready.
+Also includes language translations files for the Finnish language.

 See the [documentation](http://isabelcastillo.com/docs/category/woocommerce-show-attributes).